Constrained portfolio optimization in a life-cycle model: A deep pricing kernel approach: Abstract

 \section{Abstract}

 This paper considers the constrained portfolio optimization in a generalized life-cycle model.
-The individual with a stochastic income manages a portfolio consisting of stocks, a bond, and life insurance to maximize his or her consumption level, death benefit, and terminal wealth.
-Meanwhile, the individual faces a convex-set trading constraint, of which the non-tradeable asset constraint, no short-selling constraint, and no borrowing constraint are special cases.
-Following \cite{cuoco1997optimal}, we build the artificial markets to derive the dual problem and prove the existence of the original problem.
-With additional discussions, we extend his uniformly bounded assumption on the interest rate to an almost surely finite expectation condition and enlarge his uniformly bounded assumption on the income process to a bounded expectation condition.
-Moreover, we propose a dual control neural network approach to compute tight lower and upper bounds for the original problem, which can be utilized in more general cases than the simulation of artificial markets strategies (SAMS) approach in \cite{bick2013solving}.
-Finally, we conclude that when considering the trading constraints, the individual will reduce his or her demand for life insurance.
+The individual with a stochastic income manages a portfolio consisting of stocks, a bond, and life insurance to maximize their consumption level, death benefit, and terminal wealth.
+Meanwhile, the individual faces a convex-set trading constraint, with the non-tradeable asset constraint, no short-selling constraint, and no borrowing constraint as special cases.
+We build the artificial markets to solve this problem by manipulating the compensated drift terms of the underlying assets to meet the trading constraints.
+By dual transform, we propose a deep pricing kernel approach to compute tight lower and upper bounds for the primal problem, which can be used when the value function lacks an explicit solution due to the pricing kernel's conditional expectation.
+Finally, we conclude that when considering the trading constraints, the individual will reduce their consumption, demand for life insurance and annuities, and wealth levels due to the restricted market.